 Removing Form 2441 in TurboTax Online

-Step 1: Scrutinize Your W-2 Entries
+Step 1: Check Your W-2 Entries

 - Sign in to your TurboTax Online account and open your return.